cs100605/OceanGameMedia/README.md

 <h1>April Week 2</h1>

-<p>Flocking fish, courtesy of https://github.com/abecombe/VFXGraphStudy had to change the update of the fish rendering away from the fixed update to a regular update loop to remove jitter.</p>
+<p>Flocking fish, courtesy of https://github.com/abecombe/VFXGraphStudy.
+Had to change the update of the fish rendering away from the fixed update to a regular update loop to remove jitter.</p>
 <img src="OceanGame 4_11_2024 2_06_46 PM.png" width="512">

 <br/>